adamavenir/rasta/README.md

 rasta
 =====

-Give ``rasta`` a folder of markdown files with yaml headers and you'll get back markdown with accompanying metadeta.
+Give ``rasta`` a folder of markdown files with yaml headers and you'll get back markdown with some metadata.

 Uses [meta-marked](https://github.com/j201/meta-marked).